apache/kafka/docs/documentation/streams/developer-guide/config-streams.rst

 `Optional configuration parameters <#optional-configuration-parameters>`__
 --------------------------------------------------------------------------

-Here are the optional `Streams configuration parameters <../javadocs.html#streams-javadocs>`__, sorted by level of
+Here are the optional :javadoc:`Streams configuration parameters|org/apache/kafka/streams/StreamsConfig.html`, sorted by level of importance:
-importance:

 -  High: These parameters can have a significant impact on performance.
 Take care when deciding the values of these